Mie-tronics supermodes and symmetry breaking in nonlocal metasurfaces: Impact of Symmetry Breaking on Mie-tronics Supermodes

 \subsection{Robustness of anti-bonding supermodes against symmetry breaking}

-Figure~\ref{F4} summarizes the effects of in-plane and out-of-plane symmetry breaking on Mie-tronics supermodes.
-In-plane symmetry breaking is introduced by replacing square unit cells with T-shaped ones (same lattice vectors but reduced unit-cell symmetry), while out-of-plane breaking is implemented by adding a quartz substrate.
-For the free-standing square lattice, two well-separated resonant bands appear [Fig.~\ref{F4}(a)], corresponding to the anti-bonding ($A_1$) and bonding ($B_1$) supermodes at the band edge.
-The magnetic-field distribution of $A_1$ [Fig.~\ref{F4}(b)] confirms its MD nature, consistent with the sphere array in Fig.~\ref{F3}.
-Introducing a substrate strongly perturbs the bonding mode $B_1$, whose attractive field distribution extends into the environment and overlaps with substrate-supported channels.
-In contrast, the anti-bonding mode remains largely unaffected owing to its repulsive character, which minimizes near-field interaction with the substrate.
+Figure~\ref{F5} summarizes the effects of horizontal and vertical symmetry breaking on Mie-tronics supermodes.
+Horizontal symmetry breaking is introduced by replacing square unit cells with T-shaped ones, which preserve the lattice vectors but reduce the unit-cell symmetry.
+Vertical symmetry breaking is implemented by introducing a quartz substrate.
+For the free-standing square lattice, two well-separated resonant bands appear [Fig.~\ref{F5}(a)], corresponding to the anti-bonding ($A_1$) and bonding ($B_1$) supermodes at the band edges.
+The magnetic-field distribution of $A_1$ [Fig.~\ref{F5}(b)] confirms its MD character, consistent with the sphere array [Fig.~\ref{F3}].
+Introducing the substrate strongly perturbs $B_1$, whose field distribution extends into the surrounding environment and couples efficiently to substrate-supported channels.
+In contrast, $A_1$ remains largely unaffected because its fields are tightly confined within the unit cells, limiting interaction with the substrate.

-The vortex-like far-field pattern of $A_1$ [Fig.~\ref{F4}(c)] indicates that its primary radiation leaks out of plane, with weaker components along $\pm y$ and $\pm z$.
-Compared with the $5\times5$ sphere array in Fig.~\ref{F3}, the $9\times9$ square array supports more radiation channels, reflecting stronger in-plane multiple scattering in larger systems.
-This enhanced scattering manifests as a higher Purcell factor in Fig.~\ref{F4}(a), signifying greater light–matter coupling efficiency.
+The vortex-like far-field pattern of $A_1$ [Fig.~\ref{F5}(c)] indicates that its energy leaks primarily into oblique directions away from the surface, with weaker radiation along the in-plane directions ($y$ and $z$ axes).
+Compared with the $5\times5$ sphere array [Fig.~\ref{F3}], the $9\times9$ square array supports more radiation channels, reflecting stronger in-plane multiple scattering in larger systems.
+This enhanced scattering leads to a higher Purcell factor in Fig.~\ref{F5}(a).
+We note that the anti-bonding supermode $A_1$ corresponds to a guided resonance above the light line, as discussed in Fig.~\ref{F3}.
+In contrast, the bonding supermode $B_1$ behaves as a guided mode with mainly in-plane radiation.
+Guided resonances couple efficiently to free-space radiation and give rise to diffraction bands.
+In the following, we therefore focus on the anti-bonding supermode $A_1$.